Macaroni Combat: A History

 However, given that it's a genre I've always loved, and on the net is very difficult to find out about, I decided to do this simple task to make them more known for the longtime fans, the curious and all film fanatics!

-As with the spaghetti westerns or the polizio genres, it rode the wave of success the original genre films started in Hollywood.
-Instead of The Dirty Dozen, The Guns of Navarone or Battle of the Bulge, these were films made in De Paolis (Rome) or the Egyptian desert with titles such as: And The Guns Still Thunder, The Battle of El Alamein, Commandos and Eagles Over London.
+As with the spaghetti westerns or the Polizio genres, it rode the wave of success the original genre films started in Hollywood.
+Instead of The Dirty Dozen, The Guns of Navarone or Battle of the Bulge, these were films made in De Paolis (Rome) or the Egyptian desert with titles such as: And the Bombs Keep Falling, The Battle of El Alamein, Commandos and Eagles Over London.
 The end result, with minor exceptions, were mostly modest.

 After this introduction, we'll look at every detail of these films (casts, locations, soundtracks, etc).
 We'll try to understand where the genre started and the successes (and/or failures) it had.